8 things people hate most about your customer care. And how to fix it

 Omnichannel presence.
 (Also Read: How can your contact center deliver Omnichannel Service

-CTI Integrations.
+CTI Integrations

-Customer support isn’t easy.
-But in an increasingly digital world, it is often the only human voice and personal interaction people have with your brand.
 It is important to get it done right.
-I hope this article was able to illustrate that with the right tools, training, and motivation, creating a happy, successful customer care center is an achievable goal.
+I hope this article was able to illustrate that with the right tools, training, and motivation, creating a happy and successful customer service department is an achievable goal